Esri/calcite-react/CONTRIBUTING.md

 `npm run build`

 ## Submitting a Pull Request
-Once you're ready to submit your changes, submit a pull request!
+Once you're ready to submit your changes, submit a pull request **into the `develop` branch**.
 Often it's a good idea to open an issue to discuss your proposed changes before making a PR, but you're welcome to submit a PR without an issue - just be sure to include a good description of your changes.